How Cleanshelf helps FP&A teams assess software costs, saving time, uncover valuing, and improving budget software costs during the Q4 crunch.

-For finance teams, October’s entrance means mounting planning, budgeting, forecasting and cash management work.
+For finance teams, October’s entrance means mounting planning, budgeting, forecasting, and cash management work.
 Departments everywhere are stressed.
-Critical data inputs are hard to find, not least when it comes to assessing software costs.
+Critical data inputs are hard to find, not least when it comes to assessing software costs and SaaS TCO.
 This affects forecasts and stresses the planning effort.

 Bain & Company captured the challenges within corporate finance departments in a recent report where, not surprisingly, they found finance leaders struggled with the competing priorities to save money, build efficiencies and help their businesses make more fact-based and effective decisions.
 Data challenges just compound the problems.

 For successful plans, finance employees must collect information from disparate sources and teams.
 They need departmental heads clear on their plans and priorities with respect to headcount, capital investment, and operating initiatives.
 They must standardize on data sources and reporting where the source-of-truth is not always clear.

 The forecasting and predictive challenges for FP&A teams are significant.
 But, good news: assessing software spend for reporting and planning purposes doesn’t have to be one.
 All before December comes through when you have to find SaaS contract benefits that could potentially change the planning.

 Know SaaS pricing models based on the industry

 Pricing model of productivity SaaS

 Much of the software used in the enterprise is designed to boost employee productivity.
 Therefore, two-thirds of SaaS vendors price their services by the number of user licenses.
 To plan future spend, FP&A teams need to know the number of existing licenses, projected growth in headcount, and license pricing.